wigo4it/wigo4it-code-conventions-mcp/README.md

 This MCP server makes Wigo4it's coding standards and documentation accessible to AI-powered development tools through the Model Context Protocol.
 It exposes three tools that allow AI assistants to query and retrieve documentation on-demand during development.

 **Key Features:**
-- 🔍 **3 MCP Tools** for querying guidelines, ADRs, recommendations, style guides, and structures
+- 🔍 **6 MCP Tools** for querying, searching, and discovering guidelines
 - 📂 **Dual Source Support** - Load from local filesystem (development) or GitHub (production)
 - 🤖 **AI-Ready** - Seamless integration with GitHub Copilot, Claude, and other MCP clients
 - 🏷️ **Category-Based Organization** - ADRs, Recommendations, StyleGuides, Structures
+- 🔍 **Full-Text Search** - Search across all documentation with relevance scoring
+- 🔗 **Related Documents** - Discover related documentation based on content similarity
+- 🏷️ **Tag Filtering** - Filter documents by tags across categories
 - 🔄 **Automatic Discovery** - Documents are discovered automatically from GitHub or local filesystem
 - 🚀 **Public Repository** - No authentication required, works out of the box